 Once stock mixture is simmering, add ravioli to pan.
 Cover and cook 4 minutes.
 Uncover and increase heat to high.
 Continue cooking, spooning stock over ravioli, until ravioli are tender and stock has reduced, 5-6 minutes.
 Shake pan occasionally to keep ravioli from sticking.

-Combine panko, Parmesan, a drizzle of olive oil, and a pinch of salt and pepper in a small bowl.
+Combine ¼ cup panko (we sent more), Parmesan, a drizzle of olive oil, and a pinch of salt and pepper in a small bowl.

 Remove pan from heat.
 Carefully stir sour cream and spinach into pan until thoroughly combined and spinach is wilted.
 Season with salt and pepper.
 (TIP: Add up to ½ cup water if sauce seems very thick.)
 If your pan is not ovenproof, transfer mixture to a baking dish at this point.